 A recent expansion project gave the museum a glorious new set of galleries for contemporary art and special exhibits, and allowed it to reimagine every other exhibition space.
-My current favorite work of art here is Adolphe Yvon's mid-19th century allegorical painting "Genius of America."
+The Egyptian mummies were moved to the third level in a space that features cool interactive components.

 There is a definite disconnect between the pedestrian blandness of the name and the relentless, imaginative outlandishness of the place.
 You've never seen anything like it, and you will tell your friends they have to go there.

 This exquisite public garden began as the private estate of Henry Shaw, which is why you'll hear some St. Louisans refer to it as "Shaw's Garden."
 Beautiful any time of year.

 The zoo's walk-through Flight Cage, now housing waterfowl in an exhibit that gets you amazingly close to these beautiful birds, is one of very few surviving structures from the 1904 World's Fair.
 Plenty of indoor exhibits.

 The sprawling complex, which appeals to every age level and scientific interest, actually straddles I-64, and you can clock highway traffic with radar guns.
 Psst...if you park by the Planetarium in Forest Park, parking is free.